a2zvargas/CO2_and_Severe_Weather/README.md

 - Worked on building GitHub Repository
 - Merged Files
 - Set-up Machine Learning (ML) Algorithms and Parameters
-- Provided many laughs and stories for team members
 - Contributed to ReadMe

 #### Shalmalee Soman
 - Found datasets
 - created a visualization through Tableau
-- created a map whuch shows how population of a county relates to their carbon emissions.
+- created a map which shows how population of a county relates to their carbon emissions
 - contributed to ReadMe